message/iata/HK.md

 - a negative COVID-19 nucleic acid test result issued at most 48 hours before departure, and
 - an approval letter from the Marine Department, and
 - a letter of certification to Department of Health from Hong Kong.
-14. Airline crew are subject to a COVID-19 test upon arrival.
+14. Airline crew and merchant seamen are subject to a COVID-19 nucleic acid test upon arrival.